Gazprom’s Football for Friendship international children’s social program

-Football for Friendship is an international children’s social program initiated by the Company in 2013 within the Gazprom for Children global project.
-It includes a number of sports and educational events held in different countries around the globe.
-World football legend Franz Beckenbauer is the global Ambassador of the program.
+Football for Friendship (F4F) is an annual international children's social program implemented by Gazprom since 2013.
+The program includes a number of sports and educational events held in different countries around the globe with the aim of promoting a healthy and active lifestyle, as well as fostering an attitude of respect toward other cultures among its Young Participants.

-In order to achieve these goals, Gazprom organizes a number of national and international initiatives involving children:
+In order to achieve these objectives, a number of sports and educational events are being implemented within the program:

 - International Day of Football and Friendship;